 Hugh Lane Gallery

 Previously known as the 'Municipal Gallery of Modern Art', this outstanding institution of visual art in Ireland was recently renamed 'Dublin City Gallery The Hugh Lane, although it is popularly known simply as "the Hugh Lane'.
-Located in Charlemont House, central Dublin, the gallery was founded by Hugh Lane on Harcourt Street in 1908, and has since moved to Parnell Street.
+Located in Charlemont House, central Dublin, the gallery was founded by Sir Hugh Lane (1875-1915) on Harcourt Street in 1908, and has since moved to Parnell Street.
 The gallery houses a permanent collection and stages numerous art exhibitions, typically of contemporary Irish painters and sculptors.
-Recent enhancements to the Hugh Lane include the purchase and reconstruction of Francis Bacon's Reece Mews studio in the gallery in 2001, and a display room dedicated to the Irish American abstract art virtuoso Sean Scully.
+Recent enhancements include the purchase and reconstruction of Francis Bacon's Reece Mews studio in the gallery in 2001, and a display room dedicated to the Irish American abstract art virtuoso Sean Scully.

 Thoroughbred Horse Walking (1865-81)